mahavedalla/mahavedalla/docs/questions/pabbajja/for-what-reasons-one-goes-forth.md

-# For what reasons one goes forth?
+Question: For what reasons one goes forth?
 Answer in Brief: -
  Category: Pabbajja
 Sutta References: -